Pivalic acid: Preparation

 Such reactions require an acid catalyst such as hydrogen fluoride. tert-Butyl alcohol and isobutyl alcohol can also be used in place of isobutene.
 Globally, several million kilograms are produced annually.
 Pivalic acid is also economically recovered as a byproduct from the production of semisynthetic penicillins like ampicillin and amoxycillin.

-It was originally prepared by the oxidation of pinacolone with chromic acid:
+It was originally prepared by the oxidation of pinacolone with chromic acid.
+This necessitates the breaking of a C-C bond, which is usual for this reagent.